germs-lab/SOPs/onboarding_SOPs/onboarding_trainee.md

 ### Large language models and generative AI

 Feel free to use AI tools, like GPT-5, for polishing text and/or troubleshooting code.
 Just be careful to thoroughly proof-read and edit the output, to ensure that it makes sense.
 If you cannot understand it, then do not use it.
 These models are getting better and better, but they still generate incorrect/non-sensical outputs and we do not want to propogate these errors.
 Furthermore, be careful with outsourcing your cognition to an LLM.
 Personally, I'm fine with outsourcing multiplication and division to a calculator.
-However, George Orwell once said that “If people cannot write well, they cannot think well, and if they cannot think well, others will do their thinking for them.”For me, writing and polishing my own writing is a form of thinking that helps me to better understand my mental model of the world and formally articulate this model in a way that another human mind can understand it.
+However, George Orwell once said that “If people cannot write well, they cannot think well, and if they cannot think well, others will do their thinking for them.”
+For me, writing and polishing my own writing is a form of thinking that helps me to better understand my mental model of the world and formally articulate this model in a way that another human mind can understand it.
 Outsourcing this task to an LLM would probably make me a poorer thinker, and perhaps a less articulate writer/speaker.

 ### Philosophy of doing science